-The initiative, which starts in January of 2021, promotes economic mobility by providing holistic support and skills to help low-income parents, from diverse backgrounds, move toward economic independence and college degree attainment.
+The initiative promotes economic mobility by providing holistic support and skills to help low-income parents, from diverse backgrounds, move toward economic independence and college degree attainment.
 It provides individual support and access to resources that are often difficult to obtain for low income/first generation parents.
 This program will help provide opportunity and stability for women to balance education while raising children on their own.

 The Community Economic Development Center (CEDC) grant helped to create a program, Mujeres Victoriosas, a support and resource group for immigrant women and mothers from Central America.

 The goal of the program is to help participants share lived experiences, to develop mutual support actions, and to hone their leadership skills so they can become increasingly a voice in the community.
 The grant stipends provide a lead facilitator and community outreach coordinators to address barriers immigrant women face, such as language, lack of formal education and legal immigration status.
 Immigrant women are important contributors to the local economy by forming the backbone of labor in New Bedford’s $1B fishing industry.
 This program helps to mobilize and to lift up their collective voices to speak out and affect societal change.

 The group meets bi-weekly and includes a Spanish-speaking regional resource on topics such as education, health, housing, benefits, trauma, abuse, sexism, racism, and xenophobia.
 From these meetings, leaders emerge who become resources for other women in their community.